People

 Current Graduate Students

-Hope White is a sixth year doctoral student in the Social-Personality Psychology Program.
+Hope White is a seventh year doctoral student in the Social-Personality Psychology Program.
 Hope received her B.S. in Applied Psychology from New York University and her M.A. in Clinical Psychology from the University at Buffalo.
 Broadly, Hope’s research focuses on close relationships, including friendships, romantic relationships, and the parent-child relationship.
 Her current research focuses on the influence of language used during interactions with close others on relationship processes and emotion regulation.
 In addition, Hope is interested in the influence of solitude on affect and social behavior.

 Email: hopewhit@buffalo.edu